yevgeniyilyin/aws-certification/architect-pro/architect-pro-notes.md

 ## IAM Roles and Temporary Security Credentials
 📒https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-instance-metadata.html

-A role has tow components: a **trust** policy (which defines a principle and conditions under which the role can be assumed) and a **permission** policy which defines the AWS access rights granted during `AssumeRole`
+A role has two components: a **trust** policy (which defines a principle and conditions under which the role can be assumed) and a **permission** policy which defines the AWS access rights granted during `AssumeRole`

 A role has _no_ long-term credentials on its own.
 STS generates temporary credentials (min 15m to max 12h)